Dave Brubeck: Military service

 After graduating in 1942, Brubeck was drafted into the United States Army, serving in Europe in the Third Army under George S. Patton.
 He volunteered to play piano at a Red Cross show; the show was a resounding success, and Brubeck was spared from combat service.
 He created one of the U.S. armed forces' first racially integrated bands, "The Wolfpack".
-It was in the military, in 1944, that Brubeck met Paul Desmond.
+In the military in 1944, Brubeck met Paul Desmond.

 After serving nearly four years in the army, he returned to California for graduate study at Mills College in Oakland.
-He was a student of composer Darius Milhaud, who encouraged him to study fugue and orchestration, but not classical piano.
+He was a student of composer Darius Milhaud's, who encouraged him to study fugue and orchestration, but not classical piano.
 While on active duty, he had received two lessons from Arnold Schoenberg at UCLA in an attempt to connect with high modernist theory and practice.
-However, the encounter did not end on good terms since Schoenberg believed that every note should be accounted for, an approach that Brubeck could not accept.
+However, the encounter did not end on good terms, since Schoenberg believed that every note should be accounted for, an approach that Brubeck could not accept.

-But, according to his son Chris Brubeck, there is a twelve-tone row in The Light in the Wilderness, Dave Brubeck's first oratorio.
-In it, Jesus's Twelve Disciples are introduced, each singing their own individual notes; it is described as "quite dramatic, especially when Judas starts singing 'Repent' on a high and straining dissonant note".
+According to his son Chris Brubeck, though, a twelve-tone row is in The Light in the Wilderness, Dave Brubeck's first oratorio.
+In it, Jesus's Twelve Disciples are introduced, each singing his own individual notes; it is described as "quite dramatic, especially when Judas starts singing 'Repent' on a high and straining dissonant note".

 Jack Sheedy owned San Francisco-based Coronet Records, which had previously recorded area Dixieland bands.
 (This Coronet Records is distinct from the late 1950s New York-based budget label, and also from Australia-based Coronet Records.)
-In 1949, Sheedy was convinced to make the first recording of Brubeck's octet and later his trio.
-But Sheedy was unable to pay his bills and in 1949 gave up his masters to his record stamping company, the Circle Record Company, owned by Max and Sol Weiss.
+In 1949, Sheedy was convinced to make the first recording of Brubeck's octet and later his trio, but Sheedy was unable to pay his bills and in 1949 gave up his masters to his record stamping company, the Circle Record Company, owned by Max and Sol Weiss.
 The Weiss brothers soon changed the name of their business to Fantasy Records.

 The first Brubeck records sold well, and he made new records for Fantasy.
-Soon the company was shipping 40,000 to 50,000 copies of Brubeck records each quarter, making a good profit.
+Soon, the company was shipping 40,000 to 50,000 copies of Brubeck records each quarter, making a good profit.